Floriannue/CORApy/readme.md

 ## Task
-Your task is to translate missing `Zonotope methodes` and any associated missing tests (and create addtional test cases if the matlab ones are not comprehensiv)
+Your task is to translate missing `contSet methodes` and any associated missing tests (and create addtional test cases if the matlab ones are not comprehensiv)